6Hossam-Ali9/Bld-Udemy-project/README.md

 # Bld-Udemy-project

-This is Phase 3 of the project where I have added Bootstrap styles with top categories section and I have also used carousel from Bootstrap to create a slider for the courses
+This is Phase 2 of the project where I have added some functionality making the website dynamic (Fetching courses from local end point and also added a search bar).

 ## Deployment